tequila/mongodb-driver-wrapper/README.md

 to the format, acceptable by the MongoDB server.
 As a result - your profiler will save just input options of the command, and you will not know, what request has been actually sent to the MongoDB server.

-Off course, you can decorate every single command or to write your own commands.
+Off course, you can decorate every single command or write your own commands.
 But it doesn't make sense to use the library, if you need to write everything by yourself.
 It's too hard and it leads to bugs: if you change your profiler, you must fix it's usages in every single command.
 Therefore, the best solution is to have ability to add your logic right before the request is sent to the database.